How to Prevent Mold After Water Damage

-So please do not try to kill the mold yourself.
-We understand that you can Google “How to kill mold” and find hundreds of ways to do that, but those methods are usually for surface area mold, NOT for water damaged area mold.
+Avoid trying to remove the mold yourself.
+We understand that you can Google search “How to kill mold” and find hundreds of ways to do that, but those methods are usually for surface area mold, NOT for water damaged area mold.

 One big step that you can take to prevent mold from growing until help arrive is simply assessing and mitigating the damage as quickly as possible.
 Mitigating the loss is an insurance term in most policies that means you are responsible to do everything in your power to contain the damage.